Goal 2: Zero Hunger

 By 2030, double the agricultural productivity and incomes of small-scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers, including through secure and equal access to land, other productive resources and inputs, knowledge, financial services, markets and opportunities for value addition and non-farm employment

 |2.3.1||Volume of production per labour unit by classes of farming/pastoral/forestry enterprise size|

 |2.3.2||Average income of small-scale food producers|

 There is limited data available to measure progress on these two indicators.
-In its preliminary annual report on the SDGs for 2022, the UN notes that for those countries which data is available, small-scale food producers have an annual income less than half of large-scale producers.
+In its preliminary annual report on the SDGs for 2022, the UN notes that for those countries where data is available, small-scale food producers have an annual income of less than half of large-scale producers.
 Labour productivity is also lower for small-scale producers.
 Furthermore, women-headed production small-scale production units have only 50-70% of the income of those headed by men.

 By 2030, ensure sustainable food production systems and implement resilient agricultural practices that increase productivity and production, that help maintain ecosystems, that strengthen capacity for adaptation to climate change, extreme weather, drought, flooding and other disasters and that progressively improve land and soil quality

 |2.4.1||Proportion of agricultural area under productive and sustainable agriculture|

 The indicator is currently under development, and thus no data exists to measure progress on a global level.

 By 2020, maintain the genetic diversity of seeds, cultivated plants and farmed and domesticated animals and their related wild species, including through soundly managed and diversified seed and plant banks at the national, regional and international levels, and promote access to and fair and equitable sharing of benefits arising from the utilization of genetic resources and associated traditional knowledge, as internationally agreed.